seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And pray the Roman gods confound you both!

 **DEMETRIUS**
-Gramercy, lovely Lucius: what’s the news?
+Gramercy, lovely Lucius: what's the news?

 **Young LUCIUS**
 *\[Aside]*
-That you are both decipher’d, that’s the news,
+That you are both decipher'd, that's the news,
-For villains mark’d with rape.–May it please you,
+For villains mark'd with rape.--May it please you,
 My grandsire, well advised, hath sent by me
 The goodliest weapons of his armoury
 To gratify your honourable youth,